thomhurst/TUnit/docs/docs/tutorial-assertions/extensibility.md

 - Values
 - Delegates

-Values is what you'd guess, some basic return value, such as a `string` or `int`.
+Values is what you'd guess, some return value, such as a `string` or `int` or even a complex class.

 Delegates are bits of code that haven't executed yet - Instead they are passed into the assertion builder, and the TUnit assertion library will execute it.
 If it throws, then there will be an `Exception` object we can check in our assertion.